 - Disaster loans

-The 7(a) loan program is the most popular, and funds from these loans can be used for a variety of things from working capital, purchasing property, other asset purchases (such as machinery and equipment), and even debt refinancing.
+The 7(a)-loan program is the most popular.
+Funds from these loans can be used for a variety of things.
+Like working capital, purchasing property, other asset purchases (such as machinery and equipment), and even debt refinancing.
 These loans have a maturity of up to 10 years for working capital and 25 for fixed assets.

 The CDC/504 loan program, on the other hand, offers loans that are specifically designed for financing major assets such as the purchasing of land and buildings.
 For these loans, you will typically have to put up 10% of the costs and will have 25 years in which to repay the loan

-The microloan program offers businesses the chance to loan small sums of money to be paid back on shorter terms.
+The microloan program offers businesses the chance to borrow a small amount of money to be paid back on shorter terms.
 These loans are typically for startups or very newly established businesses.

 If you have been in a disaster, you might be eligible for the SBA’s disaster loan program.
 These loans have very low rates of interest and are designed to get you back on your feet after a set back from a declared disaster such as a hurricane.